adaltas/node-shell/docs/src/md/api/load.md

 It is possible to customize the loading behavior with a custom function.
 The [`load`](/config/load/) configuration provides an entry point to place user defined functions or the path to a module exporting a user defined function.

 The default behavior search for relative module path from the current working directory with `process.cwd()`.
-Internally, it uses the function `require.main.require`.
+Internally, it uses `import` with ES modules and  `require.main.require` with CommonJS modules.

 ## Examples